Jwink3101/rirb/docs/Why I chose rclone and why not alternatives.md

 [kopia]:https://kopia.io/
 [arq]:https://www.arqbackup.com/

-What is so great about them is that they deduplicate between all files and across all versions.
+What is so great about them is that they deduplicate *within* all files and across all versions.
 And they do this *implicitly* too!
-If you modify a small bit of a large file, only that block gets backup.
+If you modify a small bit of a large file, only that block gets backed up.
 If you move a file, it will get rechunked and then not have to upload or store it again.
 Same if you move it *and* modify it.
 It is all implicit and automatic.
 And as it is full snapshots, it is also easy to decide how to prune it long term!

 They also present (generally speaking) the filesystem as a *full snapshot*.
 So when you go to restore, it is the full system as it stood when it was backed up.

 The dissadvantages?
 The biggest is that they require their software to recover and you cannot really do any introspection on the backup without it.
-Since all that is stored is blobs of data and the final database, it can be hard to do anything with it.
 Also, if you were to, say, order a recovery drive, you can't easily select which files you want.
 And if the database gets correupted, you are out of luck.
+The entire approach comes at the cost of complexity

 They also often have issues around pruning and cleaning old data blobs.
 Enough so that I worry about the recovery.
-And very few offer ways to "rewrite" a backup and remove something you didn't intent to backup (this is a feature as well as a bug!)
+And very few offer a way to selectively delete backed up files.
+This is a feature as well as a bug depending on how you look at it.

 ## Why not hardlink-based

-Hard-link based backups such as Time Machine, rsync (*not** rclone) with `--link-dest`, and [rsnapshot](https://rsnapshot.org/) are really creative.
+Hard-link based backups such as Time Machine, rsync (*not* rclone) with `--link-dest`, and [rsnapshot](https://rsnapshot.org/) are really creative.
 They are incremenetal in that they only back up new files but they have full snapshots by making cheap "hard links" to the past files (or directories for Time Machine).
 This means they are very storage efficient but still incremental and full-snapshot.
 The biggest advantage is that they are 100% native.
-No software or anything; just a Unix-like (POSIX?) file system!
+No software or anything; just a file system!
 And as it is full snapshots, it is also easy to decide how to prune it long term!
+You can also selectively delete backed up files.

 However, they need to reside on a file system so object storage or even *most* cloud storages are off limits.
 And they do not support encryption other than at the filesystem level.
 They also do not usually track moves or do any kind of deduplication.